geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 But to his lips her yielded hand he prest,—<br>
 A smile proclaims his parting spirit blest.

-In Ramia's walls the Soldan's scatter'd powers<br>
+In Ramia’s walls the Soldan’s scatter’d powers<br>
 Meanwhile convene, and throng her narrow towers.<br>
 The first false daybreak, faintly seen afar,<br>
 Called to the Mosque the leaders of the war;<br>
 There camphorous torches half dispel the gloom,<br>
 And all Sabæa fills the spacious dome;<br>
-While he whom Asia's thousand thrones obey'd,<br>
+While he whom Asia’s thousand thrones obey’d,<br>
-Wrapp'd in the tarnish'd robes of grief, and laid<br>
+Wrapp’d in the tarnish’d robes of grief, and laid<br>
-On a high bier, with funeral white o'erspread,<br>
+On a high bier, with funeral white o’erspread,<br>
-Weeps o'er his slaughter'd child.
+Weeps o’er his slaughter’d child.
 The Imaums there<br>
-Awake the Koran's holiest rites of prayer;<br>
+Awake the Koran’s holiest rites of prayer;<br>
-They laud th' Eternal God, an endless theme,<br>
+They laud th’ Eternal God, an endless theme,<br>
 Creator, Ruler, Merciful, Supreme.<br>
 Blest had they said no more, nor while they own<br>
-Th' Almighty Sire of Heaven, denied the Son,<br>
+th’ Almighty Sire of Heaven, denied the Son,<br>
 Nor for the promised Paraclete adored<br>
-Th' Impostor's name, th' Apostle of the sword!<br>
+th’ Impostor’s name, th’ Apostle of the sword!<br>
 &emsp;Now stung with rage, as less by grief subdued,<br>
 Full in the midst gigantic Adel stood,<br>
-Completely arm'd, while high his triple plume<br>
+Completely arm’d, while high his triple plume<br>
 Like some pale meteor shone amid the gloom.<br>
 &emsp;“Enough! for Mirzalis our tears are shed;<br>
 To death and silence let us yield the dead,<br>
 And wake to vengeance.
 Gracious Saladine,<br>
 Shall yon bright sun upon our shame decline?<br>
 So many leaves of golden glory past,<br>
-Shall our stain'd annals write in tears at last,<br>
+Shall our stain’d annals write in tears at last,<br>
 ‘Behold, one Christian lauded, and we fled,<br>
 While unavenged the seed of Joseph bled!'<br>
 Forbid it shame, forbid it Him on high,<br>
 Who holds the eternal scroll of destiny;<br>
 And hark! those clamours—they announce a band<br>
-Now fresh from Egypt's unexhausted land,<br>
+Now fresh from Egypt’s unexhausted land,<br>
 Untaught to tremble—wilt thou waste their zeal,<br>
 Nor prove this fiend accessible to steel?<br>
 Oh! as his impious deeds shall surely shine <br>
 In Sejjin, record of the wrath divine;<sup id="ref16-a"><a href="#note16-a" class="footnote-ref">a</a></sup><br>
-As never he in Eden's streams shall lave,<br>
+As never he in Eden’s streams shall lave,<br>
-Nor quaff by Alla's throne of Tasnim's wave;<br>
+Nor quaff by Alla’s throne of Tasnim’s wave;<br>
-I call to war, and in the Prophet's name<br>
+I call to war, and in the Prophet’s name<br>
-I breathe the curse that dooms defeat and shame."<br>
+I breathe the curse that dooms defeat and shame.”<br>
-He paus'd, and raising high his clenched hand,<br>
+He paus’d, and raising high his clenched hand,<br>
-Cast towards the Christian camp th' opprobrious sand,<br>
+Cast towards the Christian camp th’ opprobrious sand,<br>
 &emsp;“The curse of Beder, where the Koreish fled;<br>
-Confusion, Death, upon his impious head."<sup id="ref16-b"><a href="#note16-b" class="footnote-ref">b</a></sup><br>
+Confusion, Death, upon his impious head.”<sup id="ref16-b"><a href="#note16-b" class="footnote-ref">b</a></sup><br>
-Slow rose the aged Soldan, whelm'd with fate,<br>
+Slow rose the aged Soldan, whelm’d with fate,<br>
 “See here how little Azrael spares the great!<br>
 The dark and narrow home, the simple shroud<br>
 Are all that wait the wealthy and the proud;<br>